hi-rustin/hi-rustin.rs/_about/about.md

 I used to be a maintainer of [Rustup], which is a toolchain manager for Rust.

-Currently learning: I am exploring the field of [continuous profiling] and trying to build a tool to help developers profile their applications in production.

 Programming languages I primarily code in:

 - Rust